Filmmakers appreciate the thoughtful feedback, audience reception and warm welcome we offer them!

 The Rochester Int’l.
 Film Festival is proud of the feedback it receives from filmmakers, actors and crew members from around the globe.
 Here we share their unsolicited comments with you, which were submitted in response to their experience with us.

 We hope one day you’ll be among them!

-Thank you so much for the amazing experience at RIFF!
+Thank you so much for the amazing experience at the Rochester Int’l.
+Film Festival.
 It was a thrill that so many people turned up to see our little short film.
-Thank you for all the meals, parties and lively conversation, it was a privilege to be a part of it all!
+Thank you for all the meals, parties and lively conversation.
+It was a privilege to be a part of it all!

 “PAPER WRAP FIRE”

-I gotta admit that when you get to see one of your films at a Prestige Festival such as this one, the 18 hour days don’t seem so crazy & the blood, sweat & tears are worth it.
+I gotta admit that, when you get to see one of your films at a Prestige Festival such as this one, the 18-hour days don’t seem so crazy.
+And the blood, sweat and tears are worth it.

 “The Poker Lesson”